| MONACOMANIFESTO.COM |

 Skunkworks · Research · Development

-1 June 2021 NEW - I'm happy to report that since I've upgraded to the most current version of Abyss Web Server 2.14 my quirky issues have resolved themselves!
+1 June 2021 - I'm happy to report that since I've upgraded to the most current version of Abyss Web Server 2.14 my quirky issues have resolved themselves!

 23 May 2021 - My how time flies.
 The version of the webserver software I'm running was over 10-years old.
 Guess I shouldn't have been suprised that it seemed to be running a bit flakey.. after-all, just look at how much Windows changed over the past decade?